IBM/prompt-declaration-language/docs/tutorial.md

 ```

 In PDL, any block can be adorned with a `role` field indicating the role for that block.
 These are high-level annotations
-that help to make programs more portable accross different models.
+that help to make programs more portable across different models.
 If the role of a block is not specified (except for model blocks that have `assistant` role),
 then the role is inherited from the surrounding block.
 So in the above example, we only need to specify `role: user` at the top level (this is the default, so it doesn't
 need to be specified explicitly).